lee-zhg/predictive-model-on-watson-ml/README.md

   ![modify automatic code](doc/source/images/spark-data-frame.png)

 * Keep stepping through the code, pausing on each step to read the code and see the output for the opertion we're performing.

-At the end of *Step 4* we'll have used the [Random Forest Classifier from PySpark](https://spark.apache.org/docs/2.1.0/ml-classification-regression.html#random-forest-classifier) to create a model **LOCALLY**.
+* At the end of *Step 4*, we'll have used the [Random Forest Classifier from PySpark](https://spark.apache.org/docs/2.1.0/ml-classification-regression.html#random-forest-classifier) to create a model **LOCALLY**.

    ![model notebook eval](doc/source/images/model-notebook-eval.png)

-#### 2.2 Save the model
+#### 2.2 Save the model (step 5)

 The gist of the next two steps is to use the [Watson Machine Learning Python client](https://wml-api-pyclient.mybluemix.net/) to persist and deploy the model we just created.